List of gaps in Interstate Highways: Major at-grade intersections

-In urban and heavily developed areas, Interstates may travel along surface roads or have at-grade intersections with stop signs or traffic lights.
+In a few urban and heavily developed areas, Interstates travel along surface roads or have at-grade intersections with stop signs or traffic lights.
 This usually happens because the Interstate started construction after the land was heavily developed and buildings such as residences and businesses and other roads would have to be removed to allow a freeway to pass through.
 Additionally, more developed land would have to be cleared for space to build interchanges to connect the Interstate and surface streets.
 This situation is extremely uncommon as Interstates are usually built around cities or through them on pre- or lightly developed land.